-Many African-American families were

-left unable to complete repairs or return home or were left living in uninhabitable houses.
+Many African-American families were left unable to complete repairs or return home or were left l left unable to complete repairs or return home or were left living in uninhabitable houses.
 As Louisiana Congressman Cedric Richmond said when the case was settled in 2011,

 "[e]veryone knew that the Road Home formula for calculating grant awards was deeply flawed and punished folks in neighborhoods where home values were lower. . .
-After all, if two families are both rebuilding a three bedroom home then their construction costs will be the same regardless of the neighborhood.
+After all, if two families are both rebuilding a three bedroom home then their construction costs will be the same-regardless of the neighborhood.
 In that case, each family deserves the same assistance from their government.
-Unfortunately, the flawed formula was effectively discriminatory, locking many families out of equitable assistance. ^[5]
+Unfortunately, the flawed formula was effectively discriminatory, locking many families out of equitable assistance.
+[5]

-The lawsuit (which resulted in a change to the Road Home formula) and settlement resulted in an additional \$535 million in repair and rebuilding funds for LMI homeowners in the four most impacted parishes in Louisiana.^[6]
+The lawsuit (which resulted in a change to the Road Home formula) and settlement resulted in an additional \$535 million in repair and rebuilding funds for LMI homeowners in the four most impacted parishes in Louisiana.
+[6]